rebelsky/sams-assorted-musings-reflections/tasks-take-time.md

 Oh, I also take the time to craft text that says that the money need not be used within a particular time period [8].

+And, after donating, I decide to check to see whether there's a real donation history on the new site.
+(The old site claimed to have a donation history, but didn't.)

 Finally, after donating, I draft this essay.

 So, what should have been a five-minute task, at most, has taken something